trufflesuite/uws-js-unofficial/README.md

 This is an internal fork used primarily in [Ganache](https://github.com/trufflesuite/ganache).
 There are no tests (might be a good idea to add some!) so testing must be done via [Ganache](https://github.com/trufflesuite/ganache) and/or manually.

 ### Update the version
+The `npm build` script attempts to build the native binaries (but will fail unless the [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) are checked out - see `.gitmodules` which defines the submodule `uWebSockets` which points to the [uNetworking/uWebSockets](https://github.com/uNetworking/uWebSockets) native project).
+This is not necessary for packaging a release.
+The GitHub action `aggregate_binaries` will checkout the submodules, build the binaries and commit them to `/binaries` which are then included in the npm package.

 This will update the version of the package, and create commit these changes to git.